 Ask The Ultimate Goal-Setting Question

-This is one of my all-time favourite questions and one I often use when helping my client’s set their marketing goals.
+This is my all-time favourite goal setting technique and one I often use when helping my client’s set their marketing goals.

 “If you were thinking about your goals 12 months from today and you were looking back, what would have had to happen for you to be happy with your results?”